Makhan Lal Fotedar

+Early life

+Fotedar was born in the village of Mattan in the Anantnag district of the Kashmir Valley, in the princely state of Jammu and Kashmir, within British India.
+He was also a leader of the Kashmiri Pandits.

+Political career

 From 1967 to 1977, he was member of Jammu and Kashmir Legislative Assembly from the Pahalgam constituency and was also cabinet minister in the government of Jammu and Kashmir under Syed Mir Qasim.
 He had been an MP from Rajya Sabha from 1985 to 1996.
 He was known as the Chanakya of Indian politics in the eyes of Congress party.

 He resigned from the Indian National Congress after the 1992 demolition of the Babri Masjid and also resigned from P V Narasimha Rao's cabinet.
 Then along with N. D. Tiwari and Arjun Singh, he split from All India Indira Congress (Tiwari) but returned to Indian National Congress after Sonia Gandhi took over as congress President.

+Death

 He died on 28 September 2017, at a hospital in Gurgaon on the outskirts of Delhi.
 He was living in Gurgaon, Haryana with his family, and was survived by three sons and two daughters.